microsoft/ApplicationInsights-iOS/README.md

 ### 4.3 Copy the SDK  into your projects directory in Finder

-From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory `Vendor`), so if you don't have your project orgainzed with a subdirectory for libraries, now would be a great start for it.
+From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory `Vendor`), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
 To continue our example,  create a folder called "Vendor" inside your project directory and move the unzipped `ApplicationInsights`-folder into it.

 <a id="setupxcode"></a>
 ### 4.4 Set up the SDK in Xcode

-1. We recommend to use Xcode's group-feature to create a group for 3rd-party-lobraries similar to the structure of our files on disk.
+1. We recommend to use Xcode's group-feature to create a group for 3rd-party-libraries similar to the structure of our files on disk.
 For example,  similar to the file structure in 4.1 above, our projects have a group called `Vendor`.
 2. Make sure the `Project Navigator` is visible (⌘+1)
 3. Drag & drop `ApplicationInsights.framework` from your window in the `Finder` into your project in Xcode and move it to the desired location in the `Project Navigator` (e.g. into the group called `Vendor`)
 4. A popup will appear.
 Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.